 But what should you do?
 Call a sewer line repair company in Calgary.

-Remember, faster growing trees, such as ash, sweetgum, or basswood, may cause more trouble because they grow more rapidly.
+Remember, faster growing trees, such as ash, sweetgum, or basswood, may cause more issues because they grow more rapidly.
 Slower growing trees are a better choice, but they still need to be removed and another tree replanted every six to ten years to avoid their roots from causing a problem.
-Also, remember to plant trees away from your sewer lines, that way you can help avoid damage and stop those pesky (and sometimes expensive) sewer line repairs.
+Also, remember to plant trees away from your sewer lines, that way you can help prevent damage and stop those pesky (and sometimes expensive) sewer line repairs.
 If you’re not confident where your sewer lines are, ask A1 Chesney Service Experts to flag the path of the sewer pipes.